Creating a well-written, well organized commercial lease will save you time and a whole lot of hassle.

 - Date when a tenant takes possession of the property

 - Rent due date (and when rent is considered late)

 Or at least it should be clear exactly when the payment is due.
 And for the original people involved in the negotiations, the intent likely was clear that rent is always due on the 1st.
 However, for staff and team members responsible for delivery years later, the intent is not nearly as clear because it is not explicitly spelled out.

 Use of Space Outlined in the Lease

-How the space is used by the tenant should be called out in the lease.
+How the tenant uses space should be called out in the lease.
 Is it going to be office space or retail?
 What will be sold at that location?
 As the landlord, you need to keep the peace with other tenants in that space.
-If you have a tenant that is doing something that impacts another business you can have a real mess on your hands.
+If you have a tenant that is doing something that impacts another business, you can have a real mess on your hands.

 Awareness is the Key for Commercial Real Estate Leases

-It’s important to remember that any lease you create, will be looked at dozens of times over the next years.
-Often those people were not a part of the original negotiations and don’t understand the intent.
+It’s important to remember that any lease you create will be looked at dozens of times over the next years.
+Often those people were not a part of the original negotiations and didn’t understand the intent.
 Clarity is key.
 We hope this guide helps you with the next lease you create!